-

 What are the typical methods and constructs of how risk is allocated between a buyer and seller?

-The allocation of risk between a buyer and seller is very deal specific in Ireland.
-The current market for sale terms have shifted, on balance, to more buyer friendly.
-However, in the last 12 months a definite trend has emerged whereby transactions are taking longer to execute as buyers spend more time on due diligence, testing valuations in an environment of higher inflation, higher interest rates and, generally speaking, a more challenging macro-economic and geo-political environment.
+The allocation of risk between a buyer and seller is both deal and sector specific in Ireland.
+The current market for sale terms have shifted, on balance, to more seller friendly for “grade A” assets, with a return of pre-emptive offers for the most prized business.
+However, more generally, there is a definite trend whereby transactions are taking longer to execute as buyers spend more time on due diligence, testing valuations in an environment of higher inflation, higher interest rates and, generally speaking, a more challenging macro-economic and geo-political environment.

 Financial sponsor sellers will typically assume limited contractual liability under a share purchase agreement in relation to operational matters.
-Financial sponsor buyers will expect title and capacity warranties and also customary commercial warranties from sellers, save in respect of financial sponsor sellers, where the position outlined in paragraph 2 above is generally accepted.
+Financial sponsor buyers will expect title and capacity warranties and also customary business warranties from sellers, other than where the target business is being sold by another financial sponsor, where the position outlined in paragraph 2 above is generally accepted.

 Financial caps on seller liability for breach of warranty claims of between 25% and 50% of the overall purchase price is common on mid-market and higher value transactions, whereas historically market practice in Ireland would have been for 100% of the overall purchase price to be “on risk” for breaches of warranty.
 In Ireland, a separate tax deed is typically used to allocate tax risk between a buyer and seller.